 But this is a great opportunity to spend some time experiencing this hugely popular and unique resort, even if you are staying elsewhere on the island.

 Sightseeing in Alcudia Old Town

-Alcudia Old Town is in my opion the most pristine and well kept old town in Mallorca.
+Alcudia Old Town is in my opinion the most pristine and well-kept old town in Mallorca.
 It’s absolutely spotless and a delight to visit.

 Plus it’s so easy to explore and peaceful too since most of the town has been pedestrianized.

-Alcudia old town lies within the old walls of the town which have a very forboding appearence to those who enter, but give this town its unique charm and charcter.
+Alcudia’s old town lies within the old walls of the town which have a very forboding appearance to those who enter but give this town its unique charm and character.

-There is a fabulous market in Alcudia Old Town lying right near the bus station on a Tuesday and Sunday betwenn 08:30 and 1:30 so expect these days to be busier when visiting.
+There is a fabulous market in Alcudia Old Town lying right near the bus station on a Tuesdays and Sunday between 08:30 and 1:30 so expect these days to be busier when visiting.

-And for the rest of the time, shopping in Alcudia old town is completely catered for the visitors to the area.
+And for the rest of the time, shopping in Alcudia’s old town is completely catered for the visitors to the area.

-With small, picutresque independent shops selling everything from locally made products, toiletries, ceramics and clothes, there is plenty to keep visitors occupied.
+With small, picturesque independent shops selling everything from locally made products, toiletries, ceramics and clothes, there is plenty to keep visitors occupied.

-You can also see evidence of Alcudia Old Town’s Roman heritage by the old Roman ruins of Pollentia which lie on the outside of the walls.
+You can also see evidence of Alcudia Old Town’s Roman heritage through the old Roman ruins of Pollentia which lie on the outside of the walls.